 How to choose the best cheap wireless earbuds for you

 Obviously, price is a big consideration when looking for the best cheap wireless earbuds.
 Many cheap models have listed prices of less than $100, but with sales and discounts at online retailers, you can easily bag a bargain for even less.

 Any money you save on your earbuds purchase won't do you much good if you're constantly needing to recharge your audio gear.
 So pay attention to rated battery life and whether any carrying case comes with the earbuds to provide additional power.
 You'll also want to see what reviews from both professional testers and people who bought the earbuds have to say about sound quality.
 That goes for both listening to music via the earbuds as well as fielding phone calls.

 How well wireless earbuds fit your ears can vary from person to person.
 But some models come with additional tips and fins to offer something approaching a customized fit.

 How we test the best cheap wireless earbuds

 When rating the best cheap wireless earbuds, we look not only at price but also design, sound quality and battery life.
 We also consider how easy it is to pair earbuds with a smartphone and what kind of controls are accessible through the device.

-In terms of audio, we listen to many sample tracks that span a number of genres, including hip-hop, rock, jazz, classical and R&B, while evaluating volume, clarity and fullness.
+In terms of audio, we listen to many sample tracks that span a number of genres, including hip-hop, rock, jazz, classical, R&B, and electronic, while assessing volume levels and how easy the earbuds are to drive.
+Movies, podcasts and video games are also used where necessary.
 We also make phone calls to assess both call quality and microphone performance.

 During the testing phase, our reviewers wear each pair of headphones for hours at a time throughout the course of a week.
 Reviewers will make note of battery life and how well it matches the rated battery life provided by earbud makers.